 I get the most pleasure from my photography when I use a very simple camera.
 My Hasselblad and my Fuji medium format rangefinders and my Contax AX are the most enjoyable of all.
 Over the past few years of teaching my workshops, when I have to help beginners learn how to use their new electronic SLR (film or digital) I have come to resent the complexity of the user interface on modern Nikon and Canon SLRs.
 Setting apertures, shutter speeds, compensation values and metering modes with thumbwheels and a tiny LCD monitor can be cumbersome and slow.
 My Contax SLRs are a relative joy to use because there's a dial that you just directly operate to immediately get what you want.
 Exposure compensation? - just turn the knob.
 Aperture? - just twist the ring.
 Bracketing? - just turn the switch.
 Exposure lock? - just push the switch - and it stays locked until you switch it off - regardless of how many pictures you take - and there's a very obvious warning in the viewfinder that you are in AEL mode.

 So the purpose of all my ranting and raving here is to say that digital cameras do not give me a satisfying user experience.
 I get the most satisfaction from a simple camera loaded with colour slide film.
 I enjoy reviewing those colour slides on a light box AFTER the holiday or the outing.
 Reviewing a captured slice of time is far more meaningful when that slice of time is well behind you.

 But most of all, a digital camera steals too much time from the holiday.
-Reviewing images (with your hand cupped around the LCD in a futile attempt to block the sun and see the image), downloading to the computer, cleaning the sensor, charging the battery - I have grown to dislike those things.
+Reviewing images (with your hand cupped around the LCD in a futile attempt to block the sun), downloading to the computer, cleaning the sensor, charging the battery - I have grown to dislike those things.